RememberMe-2024-SolutionChallenge/.github/profile/README.md

 ### Run with IDE

-Before you start, make sure you have installed the following on your system:
+Before you start, make sure you have installed the following on your system: `Flutter SDK`, `VS Code`, `Dart and Flutter extensions for VS Code`, `Android emulator or physical device`

-- Flutter SDK
-- VS Code
-- Dart and Flutter extensions for VS Code
-- Android emulator or physical device

 1. Clone the RememVR repository from GitHub: https://github.com/RememVR-2024-SolutionChallenge/RememVR-client.git
 2. Open the project folder in VS Code.